 A lot of the games all look the same to me but I am told by those in the know that there is a good range of choice and an array of limits available to suit those who want to play different stake levels.

 You can visit the Bet365 Casino for more information about games and their latest offers.
-Alternatively, there are other games sections called on Bet365 Vegas, along with Bet365 Poker and Bet365 Bingo.
+Alternatively, there are other games sections called on Poker, Games and Bet365 Bingo

 As I mentioned earlier Bet365 are a more professional setup than most, they don’t quite treat social media in the same way that Paddy Power do but they still have a good presence.
 I find it useful to contact them on Twitter every now and again if I’ve got a really quick question that I want an answer to.
 In my experience they have always been very fast to respond.